cryptrunner49/tulipscript/README.md

 # 🌷 TulipScript

-**TulipScript** is a lightweight, expressive scripting language with JavaScript-inspired syntax.
-With emoji identifiers, modern constructs, and powerful native functions, TulipScript is perfect for quick scripts, educational projects, and imaginative coding experiments.
+**TulipScript** is a lightweight, expressive, JavaScript-inspired scripting language designed for simplicity and flexibility.
+Drawing from JavaScript’s familiar syntax, it adds unique features like Unicode and emoji identifiers, native functions, and modern programming constructs.
+TulipScript is perfect for quick scripts or experimenting with creative coding.
+Whether you're shuffling arrays, writing to files, or defining structs with cat emojis (🐱), TulipScript makes programming fun and accessible.

 ---